foldda/snappable/README.md

 So how does Snappable work internally to deliver these benefits?

-## CONCEPT: Schema-Neutral Data Transport
+## CONCEPT: Data exchange late-binding

 Snappable conceptually separates the components data exchange into two layers: the bottom layer, called the "data transport layer", is responsible for transferring the data content from one component to the other; and the top layer, called the "application layer", is responsible for interpretating the data content in the context of the application i.e., the context of the two components' interaction and collabration.
 The Snappable library only implements the data transport layer and the application layer is left to be implemented in the components.